MoinhoDigital/websafe/README.md

 ```

 #### `get(appHandle, 'serviceName', tagType)`
-Takes `serviceName` which is a string such as `'name-private-0101010101010101010'` and a tag type, which is a number greateer than [10.000](https://github.com/maidsafe/rfcs/blob/master/text/0003-reserved-names/0003-reserved-names.md).
+Takes `serviceName` which is a string such as `'name-private-0101010101010101010'` and a tag type, which is a number greater than [16000](https://github.com/maidsafe/rfcs/blob/master/text/0003-reserved-names/0003-reserved-names.md).

 #### `put(appHandle, 'serviceName', typeTag, key, value)`
 Puts a single key/value pair to a service's mutable data instance.